-Since I knew the Crios Malbec paired well with hamburgers, but it was too cold to be outside grilling, I decided to make a chili.
-I wanted to make the perfect cozy-up meal… With a definite kick.
+Since I knew the Crios Malbec paired well with burgers, but it was too cold to be outside grilling, I decided to make a chili.
+I wanted to make the perfect cozy-up meal...
+With a definite kick.
 Not only did I add the malbec to the chili, but I obviously also enjoyed a glass along with it.
+I mean, red wine chili...
+Is there anything better on a snowy evening?

 I love chili, but also think that half of its awesomeness comes from what you serve alongside with it.
 I had a really tough time deciding between corn bread and tortilla chips, but tortilla chips ultimately won.
 My version involved more chili powder and lime juice to cut some of that spice.